isomerpages/imda-pixel/_programmes/For Startups/Incubation Programmes.md

 # SAP.iO Foundry Singapore Accelerator Programme
 IMDA PIXEL and SAP.iO Foundry Singapore has partnered to launch an accelerator program to support B2B technology startups in addressing critical business challenges and help companies run as resilient, profitable, sustainable, and intelligent enterprises.

-Startups with Industry 4.0 or Sustainability use cases or enterprise solutions that employ the following technologies are welcome to <a href="https://sap.io/sgp-23/" target="_blank">apply</a>.
+We are looking for startups with Industry 4.0 or Sustainability use cases or enterprise solutions that employ the following technologies:
 *   5G
 *   Internet of Things (IoT)
 *   Robotics